Andrew-Sparrow/108766-six-cities-7/Readme.md

 * Jest
 ---
 ### Functionality:
-- getting data from server
+- getting and sending data from/to server
 - filtering hotels by city
 - authorizations
 - privite page
 - adding new comments
+- adding to favorite
+- displaying hotels on the map

 ---
 ##### The full list of projects in my portfolio: